bdaiinstitute/vlfm/README.md

 Follow the original install directions for Habitat-lab, which can be found here: https://github.com/facebookresearch/habitat-lab.

+Follow the original install directions for bd spot wrapper, which can be found here: https://github.com/naokiyokoyama/bd_spot_wrapper.git.

 The following pip install's will also be required: